JimmyLaessig/Lifestage/VibroTouch/README.txt

 vibrotouch_testcases.xml:
+sizes/width/height/deviation are in mm

 testcase 1:
-maximum number of objects: 4
+maximum number of objects: 4 (should be in a line) x,y: mm, middle of object
+time: secs
+errors: how often a user has tried to put object on wrong target space
+screenPlacements: how often objects were put on white screen again

+testcase 2:
 size: mm

-testcase 2:
-size: percentage of screen
+time: secs